DUT-ZYu/CSPANet-main/README.md

-# [Style transfer] CSPANet: Cross-Route Statistical Partition Attention Network for Style Transfer
+# [Style transfer] CSPANet: Cross-Route Statistical Partition Attention Network for Style Transfer (NC 2025)
 The paper will be soon to release!
 ## Usage